-The Company has an annual credit facility with The Northern Trust Company, an affiliate of the Administrator that is secured over the portfolio of the Company.
-The Northern Trust Company is entitled to interest ("Interest Charges") at an annual rate of 1.5% above the Northern Trust base rate of 1.75% (2022: -0.5%) on any overdrawn balances.
-The Interest Charges are incurred daily and are included in the Statement of Comprehensive Income within Finance costs.
+The Company has banking facilities with The Northern Trust Company, an affiliate of the Administrator.
+The Northern Trust Company is entitled to interest ("Interest charges") at an annual rate of 1.5% above the Northern Trust base rate of 3% (2023: 4%) on any overdrawn balances.
+The Interest Charges are incurred daily and are included in the Statement of Comprehensive Income within 'Finance Costs'.